 (3) Reviewer 1 set an unrealistic expectation that an analysis of this nature would reveal mechanisms, which is out of line with the state of the field.
-The reviewer objects to the fact that the study does not “reveal the biological mechanisms lead to the detected pattern”, and states, “Our contemporary knowledge on forest carbon cycling has moved well beyond using mean climatic variable to extrapolate or guess the response of forest carbon cycling to climate change.
+The reviewer objects that our study does not “reveal the biological mechanisms lead to the detected pattern”, stating, “Our contemporary knowledge on forest carbon cycling has moved well beyond using mean climatic variable to extrapolate or guess the response of forest carbon cycling to climate change.
 The spatial gradient do not necessarily represent the response of forests to climate change.”
 We agree, and fully acknowledge in the paper, that this study does not reveal the biological mechanisms.
 Further, we do not argue that the spatial gradient represents the response of forests to climate change, as clearly discussed in the final paragraph of the discussion.
-However, we do argue that broad-scale patterns in C cycling across climatic gradients remain–and should remain–one of several important, complementary approaches to addressing a challenging problem [sensu Anderson-Teixeira et al. 2013, GCB].
-We note that studies using this approach have been published this year in Science (Sullivan et al., 2020)… (add some more examples).
+However, we do argue that elucidating broad-scale patterns in C cycling across climatic gradients is a complementary approach to addressing a challenging problem [sensu Anderson-Teixeira et al. 2013, GCB].
+We note that studies using this approach have been published in the last year in Science (Sullivan et al., 2020), GCB (Trugman et al. 2019), and JGR (Li et al. 2019); older (but still recent) examples include Chen et al. (2019) in Scientific Reports and Sun et al. (2016) in GEB. … (add some more examples).

 The reviewer’s apparent wholesale rejection of this approach seems short-sighted, and the expectation that a single study attempt to explain mechanisms behind global patterns in nine flux variables seems naïve.
-The implied standard that studies of this type should “reveal the biological mechanisms” could be interpreted in various ways, but the best way of getting at underlying biological mechanisms would be through modeling.
-Integration of ForC with mechanistic ecosystem models has yet to be acheived, but lies within the vision of leaders in the modeling community, as stated in an opinion piece that I recently reviewed a paper for GCB (give citation/ number).
-(This piece lays out a vision for improvement of community infrastructure for modeling, including one stated the goal of linking with leading databases, specifically citing ForC.)
-In the meantime, the current analysis will be at the clear forefront of studies examinging correlations between forest carbon flux and climate at the global scale.
+Until databases such as ForC are fully integrated with mechanistic ecosystem models, the current analysis will be at the clear forefront of studies examinging correlations between forest carbon flux and climate at the global scale.

 (4) Reviewer 1’s suggestion that the work be published in a data journal betrays carelessness of review and/or limited understanding of appropriate publishing standards.
 The reviewer suggested (twice) that we “consider a data journal like ESSD”.
 This suggestion is completely inappropriate for two reasons.
 First, the hypothesis-testing analyses presented here would be completely inappropriate for a data journal.
 Second, the ForC database is already published (tropical portion only in Anderson-Teixeira et al., 2016, GCB, full database as a data paper in Anderson-Teixeira et al. 2018, Ecology).
-Many qualified reviewers would already be aware of this, and an even semi-careful review would not miss this fact, which was prominently cited in the last paragraph of the introduction and the first sentence of the methods.
+Even a semi-careful review would not have missed this fact, which was prominently cited in the last paragraph of the introduction and the first sentence of the methods.
 Thus, this suggestion betrays carelessness of review and/or limited understanding of appropriate standards for judging where scientific work should be published.
 Either way, it does not seem appropriate that GCB should put much stake in this review.